rafaelspindola/PokedexAPI/README.md

 ## Briefing

 This project is intended to create a pokedex consuming a web API using java from pokedexapi.co and visualizing fetched json data through a front end design.
 It only works for the GET method, since the own API limits the HTTP request methods.
+At first I rendered front end using thymeleaf, but now I'm implementing it using Angular since it's one of the most used frameworks nowadays and a better way to build more complex and dynamic designs.

 ## Dependencies